ROH1TH/MLProject/README.md

 The above histogram is indicative of the popular times that the room was occupied.
 We can see that the busiest times were between 10 am and 7 pm which are regular business hours.

-A few models work better with normally distributed features so checking the distribution of features
+A few models work better with normally distributed features so checking the distribution of features.
+The below plot shows all 4 sounds columns are skewed to the left.
 ![fig4](https://github.com/ROH1TH/MLProject/blob/main/skewness.png)

-All 4 sounds columns are skewed to the left.

 LDA or Linear discriminant Analysis is used for dimension reduction, classification, and data visualization.
 We used LDA to project the data onto a 2 dimensional plane and check for clusters.
 ![fig5](https://github.com/ROH1TH/MLProject/blob/main/lda%20clusters.png)